aksiksi/procsim/README.txt

 ### Pipeline Optimizer

-Place traces in `traces/`, then run `./procopt`.
+Firs, place traces in `traces/`, then run `./procopt`.
 Optimal configurations are output to file `procopt.out`.
 Full data in CSV format for each trace is output to `procopt.full.out`.